 The coastal city of Catania is the perfect base for discovering Sicily, as one of its major cities it is also a place with plenty of character.
-While you can spend a day or two sightseeing around the city, making it so appealing to travelers, another reason to love the city is because some of the best places to visit in Sicily will be right at your doorstep.
+While you can easily spend a day or two sightseeing around Catania, the city also has some of the best places to visit in Sicily right at its doorstep.
 All it takes is a day trip along the coast or into the countryside and you’ll get to see the best of what this Mediterranean gem has to offer.
 To show you what we mean, here are many of the best day trips from Catania to get you started.

 Note on How to Get Around